 The fecundity of the studied fish individual varied from 3724 to 41552 eggs/fish.
 The mean value of eggs per gram of ovary varied in month from a minimum of 152 eggs/gm in September to a maximum of 2267 eggs/gm in July.
 The monthly variation of fecundity was calculated as mean sample.
 Fecundity was high during May- July, which declined sharply during August October and remained constant till January.
-So, fecundity was directly proportional to the length and weight of the studied fish species.
-Fecundity was also showing direct relationship with the weight of the ovary (Table:1).
+Therefore, the length and weight of the fish species under study were directly correlated with fecundity.
+Additionally, there was a clear correlation between fecundity and ovarian weight.
+(Table:1, Fig.4).